Malcolm X Liberation University

 Malcolm X Liberation University (or MXLU) was an experimental educational institution inspired by the Black Power and Pan-Africanist movements and located in Durham and Greensboro, North Carolina.
 Howard Fuller (also known as Owusu Sadaukai), Bertie Howard, and several other African American activists in North Carolina founded the school in response to the 1969 Allen Building Takeover on Duke University's campus.
 It operated from October 25, 1969 to June 28, 1973.
-One of the main reasons the school closed was that political conflicts damaged the school's reputation, making it more difficult to acquire funding.
-Due to financial setbacks, the school operated for only three years.
+Political conflicts damaged the school's reputation, making it difficult to acquire funding.
+The school operated for only three years.